Stratford Junior High 1950-1978

 History is made on Vacation Lane – School Desegregation

 Stratford Junior High School became one of the first public secondary schools in the Commonwealth of Virginia to desegregate with the admission of four African American students – Ronald Deskins, Michael Jones, Lance Newman, and Gloria Thompson in 1959.
 The event signified the end of massive resistance in the Commonwealth of Virginia and dealt a powerful blow to the opponents of racial equality nationwide.
-Stratford Junior High School was added to the National Registery of Historic Places in 2003.
+Stratford Junior High School was added to the National Registry of Historic Places in 2003.
 Read more about the role Stratford played in school desegregation.

 Alternative Programs in Arlington: Woodlawn and Hoffman-Boston